byronpendason/byronpendason.github.io/_posts/2019-12-04-the-different-calendars-heathenry-uses.md

 layout: post
 title: The Different Calendars Heathenry Uses
 date: 2019-12-04 12:48
-author: byronarn
+author: Byron Pendason
 comments: true
 categories: [heathen basics, heathen worldview, heathen worship]
 ---
 It's easy for new Heathens to get confused when one of the Holy Tides (Yule, The beginning of Summer, Midsummer, and Winter Night(s)) approaches.
 One reason is that each one can have several names, depending upon the tradition the Heathen is from.
 Another reason, and dare I say the main reason, is that each can have different dates, separated by as much as a month and a half!
 It is this last reason that I wish to focus on in this blog post.

 The majority of Heathens use one of two Calendars (or a variation of one of them).
 These two are the Solar Calendar and the Lunisolar Calendar.
-A third option for Anglo-Saxon Heathens is my <a href="https://minewyrtruman.wordpress.com/the-anglo-saxon-calendar/">reconstructed Anglo-Saxon Calendar</a>, which is based upon the only attested pre-Christian Heathen Calendar, which was described by Bede.
+A third option for Anglo-Saxon Heathens is my <a href="/the-anglo-saxon-calendar/">reconstructed Anglo-Saxon Calendar</a>, which is based upon the only attested pre-Christian Heathen Calendar, which was described by Bede.
 The reconstructed calendar is the one that I personally use.

 Before I go into the modern calendars used, however, I want to discuss Historical Heathen Calendars.
 You can feel free to skip that section if you want, though.